Home Reviews 20 Best C++ Books for Both Professional and Beginners

 10. C++ Pocket Reference

-The C++ pocket reference is a reference book for the c++ programming language.
-It contains many short sections which are further divided into subtopics.
+The C++ pocket reference is a reference book for the C++ programming language.
+It contains many short sections, which are further divided into subtopics.
 This is not a book for the absolute beginners but rather for developers who already have experience in C++.

 If you read this book, you will realize that it is more condensed to the most commonly used features of C++.
-This pocket reference comes quite handy when you prepare yourself for an interview or just want to brush up on your skills and knowledge before taking a class.
+This pocket reference comes in quite handy when you prepare yourself for an interview or just want to brush up on your skills and knowledge before taking a class.

 Table of Contents